casa98/Sleep-Replier-Bot/README.md

 ```

 ## How to run
-Easy peasy, just run `python3 main.py` and it'll be listening for all incoming messages from all private chats!.
+Easy peasy, just run `python3 main.py` and it'll be listening for all incoming messages from all private chats!

 ## Contributing
-Via PRs, **ALL** changes, improvements and new ideas are totally welcome!
+Via PRs from a **feature brach** to **main**.
+All changes, improvements and new ideas are totally welcome!